CircleOfNice/CoreWorker/README.md

 ```

 # Examples
-The following examples show how some common use cases are solved using CoreWorker:
+The following examples present some common use cases and how they are mastered using CoreWorker:

 ## Wait until a process is ready
 Let's suppose we want to wait until our HTTP-Server is ready - but no longer than 1000 milliseconds.